Colin de Land

-Colin de Land (1955–2003) was a New York art dealer who ran Vox Populi and American Fine Arts, Co.
+Colin de Land (1955–2003) was an American art dealer in New York City, who ran Vox Populi and American Fine Arts, Co.
 De Land founded the Armory Show with American art dealer Pat Hearn in 1994.

-Art Gallery
+Art gallery

 De Land studied philosophy and linguistics at New York University.

 In 1984, De Land opened Vox Populi, on East Sixth Street in the East Village.
 De Land renamed the gallery American Fine Arts, Co.
 In 1986, it moved the space to 40 Wooster Street.
 Colin was an early supporter of Andrea Fraser, Cady Noland, Mark Dion, Jessica Stockholder, John Waters, and Christian Philipp Müller.
 Waters said that de Land was “a cult gutter-couture icon.”

 De Land regularly had art theory and history classes for art collectors.
 Art Club 2000, a six-member collaborative made up of recent Cooper Union grads, formed in 1992 in collaboration with de Land.
 Art Club 2000 would have a show annually at American Fine Arts Co. for the next seven years.
 In his obituary Roberta Smith wrote, "he was known for his relaxed work habits and even more relaxed art installations, which did not all open on time, as well as an insistent sartorial style that presaged the white trash look.
 At times he exhibited fictive artists, like John Dogg, whose work was widely assumed, but never confirmed, to have been made by Mr. de Land and the artist Richard Prince."

 Armory Show

 In 1994, the Gramercy International Art Fair, now called the Armory Show, made its debut in the rooms and hallways of New York's Gramercy Park Hotel.
 At the time, the Fair was an alternative to the more polished and established fairs like Art Basel and Art Chicago.
 Four dealers and gallerists, Pat Hearn, Colin de Land, Matthew Marks and Paul Morris, worked together to bring in a younger generation of downtown artists who were working through the recession that plagued the 1980s.
-A number of seminal contemporary artworks and performances debuted at the fair including Mark Dion's Lemonade Stand (1996), Andrea Fraser’s Museum Highlights: A Gallery Talk (1989), May I Help You (1991), and Renée Green’s The Pigskin Library (1990).
+A number of seminal contemporary artworks and performances debuted at the fair including Mark Dion's Lemonade Stand (1996), Andrea Fraser's Museum Highlights: A Gallery Talk (1989), May I Help You (1991), and Renée Green's The Pigskin Library (1990).